BestTimesToVisit.com Logo

 nature

-Embark on a thrilling whale-watching expedition from Vancouver Island, seeking out orcas, humpbacks, and other magnificent marine mammals in their natural habitat.
-Opt for a smaller boat tour for a more intimate experience and keep an eye out for playful sea otters and seals along the way.
+Embark on an unforgettable whale-watching excursion from Vancouver Island, with chances to spot majestic humpbacks, orcas, and gray whales.
+Choose a smaller boat tour for a more intimate experience and keep an eye out for playful sea otters and seals.

 cultural